altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/hw2sw-flow/ug-hw2sw-flow-agx5e-premium-065b.md

 ## Introduction

-This tutorial demonstrates how to extend the [HPS Baseline System Example Design](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b/#hardware-design-overview) hardware project by adding an IP core to the fabric subsystem and enabling it through the software stack.
+This tutorial demonstrates how to extend the [HPS Baseline System Example Design](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-5/e-series/premium-065b/gsrd/ug-gsrd-agx5e-premium-065b/#hardware-design-overview) Quartus project by adding an IP core to the fabric subsystem and enabling it through the software stack.
 You will integrate a [Lightweight UART Core](https://docs.altera.com/r/docs/683130/26.1/embedded-peripherals-ip-user-guide/lightweight-uart-core) to simulate a custom IP that lacks a native Linux kernel driver.
 Rather than developing a complex kernel-space driver from scratch, this tutorial highlights the standard hardware-to-software enablement path utilizing the generic User Space I/O (UIO) platform driver.

 The hardware architecture interfaces the new UART IP with the Hard Processor System (HPS) via the Lightweight AXI Bridge.
 To facilitate a self-contained validation process without requiring external wiring, the design incorporates a System ID Peripheral IP — acting as a verifiable hardware fingerprint — and utilizes an internal loopback (TX to RX) within the SystemVerilog top-level wrapper.